lmquan2000/lmquan2000.github.io/_posts/2021-05-24-writeup-ctf.md

 Another useful information is the length of flag = 32.
 **Attack!**
 Idea of the attacking method is sending blocksize - 1 byte for the encryption oracle and the last byte of block is the first of the flag.
 Then you just bruteforce to find that character.
-Repeating doing this for the rest of flag.
+Repeating doing this for the rest of the flag.

 ```python
 index = 0